 GATE allows you to choose which Java compiler is used to compile the action classes generated from JAPE rules.
-The preferred compiler is specified by the Compiler\type option in gate.xml.
+The preferred compiler is specified by the Compiler_type option in gate.xml.
 At present the supported values are:

-Sun The Java compiler supplied with the JDK.
-Although the option is called Sun, it supports any JDK that supplies com.sun.tools.javac.Main in a standard location, including the IBM JDK (all platforms) and the Apple JDK for Mac OS X.

-Eclipse The Eclipse compiler, from the Java Development Tools of the Eclipse project.
+- Sun The Java compiler supplied with the JDK.
+Although the option is called Sun, it supports any JDK that supplies com.sun.tools.javac.Main in a standard location, including the IBM JDK (all platforms) and the Apple JDK for Mac OS X. - Eclipse The Eclipse compiler, from the Java Development Tools of the Eclipse project2.
+Currently we use the compiler from Eclipse 3.2, which supports Java 5.0.